Berkshire Royal Horse Artillery: Interwar years

 (The remainder of 66th Field Brigade at Bristol became 76th (Gloucestershire) AA Brigade.)

-World War II
+Second World War

 Mobilisation

 The new regiment (RA brigades were redesignated as regiments from January 1939) formed part of 47 AA Brigade in 5th AA Division, which had the responsibility for defending Southampton.
 In February 1939 the UK's AA defences came under the control of a new Anti-Aircraft Command.
 In June a partial mobilisation of the TA was begun in a process known as 'couverture', whereby each AA unit did a month's tour of duty in rotation to man selected AA and searchlight positions.
 On 24 August, ahead of the declaration of war, AA Command was fully mobilised at its war stations.
 The 'Phoney war' that followed was an opportunity for training and equipping the AA defences.
 In June 1940 the RA's AA regiments were designated Heavy AA (HAA) to distinguish them from the new Light AA (LAA) units being formed.